Top Seed Fognini Out Of Sardinia Tennis With Coronavirus - UrduPoint

 "The symptoms are very mild, a little cough and fever, headache ... but unfortunately this bad news has arrived.

 "I'm already in isolation and I'm convinced that I will recover very soon.
 I hug you all."
-Fognini, 33, had a first-round bye and was set to open in the second round against Spain's Roberto Carballes Baena in the tournament played on clay on the Italian island of Sardinia.
+Fognini, 33, had a first-round bye and was set to open in the second round against Spain's Roberto Carballes Baena in the clay-court tournament on Sardinia.

 Fognini and doubles partner Lorenzo Musetti lost their last-16 tie to fellow Italians Lorenzo Sonego and Andrea Vavassori on Tuesday, following a 15-13 third-set tiebreak in a match lasting more than two hours.